coderiekelt/powerui/README.md

 ## Down features to be worked on post release

 These are all new in PowerUI 2 and have easy workarounds so they're considered minor.

+* Float edge cases

+> float has some complex inheritance behaviour

+* Writing modes

+> Vertical text

+Vertical text gained basic support but needs to be finished off.

+Float is now expected to work correctly in the general case but it has complex behaviour whenever floating objects extend beyond their parent.
+This isn't supported just yet but will be in the future.

 * Positioning edge cases